Biomedical Advanced Research and Development Authority (BARDA)

 The ORISE Research Participation Program has announced new fellowship opportunities at the Biomedical Advanced Research and Development Authority (BARDA), part of the Office of the Assistant Secretary for Preparedness and Response within the U.S. Department of Health and Human Services (HHS).

-With the recent outbreaks of emerging infectious diseases such as Ebola and Zika, BARDA has played a significate role as a response agency, helping to address public health needs by advancing the development of MCMs.
-Leveraging BARDA’s recent success in helping to push the Ebola vaccine, ERVEBO®, to FDA licensure, we are working hard to help address the current COVID-19 pandemic by investing in vaccine development and manufacturing.
-The fellowship within the Vaccine Branch primarily will support COVID-19 vaccine development efforts by coordinating activities related to nonclinical models, clinical trials, and overall product development timelines.
-As a fellow on the CBRN Vaccine team, the fellow will play a role in a large interagency working group that coordinates investments and activities across the U.S. government.
+With the recent outbreaks of emerging infectious diseases such as Ebola, Zika, and now COVID-19, BARDA is playing more of a role as a response agency, helping to address public health needs by advancing the development of MCMs.
+Leveraging BARDA’s recent experience in helping to push the Ebola vaccine, ERVEBO®, to licensure, we are working hard to help address the current COVID-19 pandemic.
+However, there are still CBRN threats for which we do not have licensed vaccines.
+The fellowship within the Vaccine Branch will primarily support vaccine development efforts within the CBRN Vaccine Branch by coordinating activities related to market research into vaccine candidate pipelines for emerging viral threats.
 The fellow will conduct literature searches and market research, as well as participate in communications with interagency partners.
-In addition to COVID-19 specific activities, the fellow will also perform similar market research activities for vaccines against other priority threats against which vaccines are needed such as encephalitic alphaviruses and antimicrobial resistant bacterial threats.
 Other opportunities will include providing technical support for current CBRN Vaccine programs for smallpox, anthrax, and viral hemorrhagic fever viruses.
 This will include technical assessments to support the CBRN Vaccine program mission.

 Antivirals and Antitoxins Branch